What is Data Lineage?

+So, what is data lineage?
 Data lineage refers to the origin and transformations that data goes through over time.
 Basically, data lineage tells the story of a specific piece of data.
 This allows you to understand where the data comes from as well as when and where it separates and merges with other data.
 Although there are several ways of representing data lineage, visual representations are most common as they allow for a simpler overview of the data solution in question.

 One of the main benefits of accessing your data lineage is increased understanding of your data solution.
-In order for you to be able to govern and understand the data within your organization, you need to know where it comes from and how it interconnected with other pieces of data.
+In order for you to be able to govern and understand the data within your organization, you need to know where it comes from and how it interconnects with other pieces of data.
 This is why data lineage and data governance are so interconnected (a term we will define as well).

 In accordance with this, data lineage also makes it simpler to identify any issues that you may be experiencing in your data solution.
 Further assistance comes in the form of being able to represent data lineage visually.

-Types of data lineage
+Types of lineage

 Backward data lineage means looking at the data from its end use and back-dating it, if you will, to its source.
 On the other hand, forward data lineage begins at the source and follows through the end.
 End-to-end data lineage is the combination of the two, looking at the entire solution from the data’s source to its end-use.